rbutenuth/fpl/doc/dictionaries.md

 ### dict-def

-Define a value in the scope of an object or dictionary, symbol can be a symbol or a string, returns the value associated with the symbol/key, original mapping must be nil.
+Define a value in the scope of an object or dictionary, key must be a string, returns the value associated with the key, original mapping must be nil.

 ```
-(dict-def dictionary symbol 42)
+(dict-def dictionary key 42)
 ```

 ### dict-get

-Get a value from the scope of an object or dictionary, symbol can be a symbol or a string.
+Get a value from the scope of an object or dictionary, key must be a string,

 ```
-(dict-get dictionary symbol)
+(dict-get dictionary key)
 ```

 ### dict-put

-Put a value into the scope of an object or dictionary, symbol can be a symbol or a string, returns the old value associated with the symbol/key.
+Put a value into the scope of an object or dictionary, key must be a string, returns the old value associated with the key.
 When you want to remove a mapping, set the value nil.

 ```
-(dict-put dictionary symbol value)
+(dict-put dictionary key value)
 ```

 ### dict-set

-Change a value into the scope of an object or dictionary, symbol can be a symbol or a string, returns the old value associated with the symbol/key, new and old value must not be nil.
+Change a value into the scope of an object or dictionary, key must be a string, returns the old value associated with the key, new and old value must not be nil.

 ```
-(dict-set dictionary symbol value)
+(dict-set dictionary key value)
 ```

 ### dict-keys